by Moses Viveros

 The mission of the new administration that has taken office is to “Make America Great Again.”
 But given the proposed legislation and policy changes that are set to take place or have been signed in to law by executive order, it seems as though our new leaders are working to Make American Great Again for a select few.
 Cabinet appointees, Rex Tillerson, Scott Pruitt, and Rick Perry all have ties to the fossil fuel industry and have at one point or another, dismissed global climate change as pseudoscience.
 These individuals are also appointed to cabinet positions where they will directly be making decisions that can drastically affect our environment.

-Since taking office, the new presidential administration has undertaken several drastic measures that attempt to silence the scientific community from informing the public about global climate change, and has repealed or introduced policies that threaten the integrity of our planet.
+Since taking office, the new presidential administration has taken several drastic measures that attempt to silence the scientific community from informing the public about global climate change and has repealed or introduced policies that threaten the integrity of our planet.
 As Bill McKibbon reports, the President has even gone as far as to say that he was “‘To a large extent an environmentalist,’ but apparently his long participation in that movement had persuaded him that ‘environmentalism is out of control.’”

 The reality of the situation, however, is not that “Environmentalism is out of control.”
 Environmentalism does not work to halt or slow down progress, but rather works to move it forward in an efficient manner.
 Environmentalism protects not only our planet, but the people who live on it and the resources that we use.
 The day that we deplete our fossil fuel sources is near and we need to prepare ourselves for that day.
 Halting and in some cases erasing the efforts of environmentalism does nothing but harm the progress that human race can make.